blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 | 9-10  | +2 to **INT** or **CON** or +1 to both             |
 | 11    | Learn 3 random spells at no cost           |
 | 12    | You may craft spell scrolls*               |
-Spell scrolls cost 5gp of materials, are single use, and use your INT score at time of crafting.
+Spell scrolls cost 5gp of materials, are single use, and use your spellcasting modifier at time of crafting.

-### Arcane Spellcasting
-- Expend 1 **CON** score to learn a spell from a book, scroll, or mentor
-- Cast each known spell once per rest
-- Use **INT** checks for arcane magic
 \page
 ## Divine Magic
 <img src="https://raw.githubusercontent.com/blukatdevelopment/UnchainedWorlds/main/img/deities.jpg" style="width:300px;">